 Your employee can check whether they have TPD cover with QSuper by logging in to Member Online.
 They can then contact us to make an insurance claim.
-We'll ask them to complete the TPD Benefit Claim form (found at the back of the Permanent Disability Benefit Guide (pdf)).
-As their employer, you'll need to complete Part B of the form (the Employer's statement).
+We'll ask them to complete the member's part of our claim form.

-If their claim is approved, you’ll need to update your contribution payment file if the employee no longer works for you.
+If the employee no longer works for you, you’ll need to update your contribution payment file.
 Make sure your employee is recorded as a 'leaver' on your first contribution payment file after the 'effective date'.
 The leaver code should show the actual date of termination after all contributions and adjustments are made.

 If an employee has passed away, please contact us to let us know.
 We'll reach out to whoever is handling your employee's estate to let them know what we need.